ellenmartin11/lone-GenSEM-MR/Analysis/Mendelian Randomisation.md

 knitr::kable(as.data.frame(Results_lonelinesstointernalising_pleiotropy), "markdown")
 ```
 Leave-one-out Egger analysis - good to see if results are biased by single SNPS
+- MR Egger assumes no measurement error as measurement error can lead to underestimation of the true causal effect
+- To check for this, the I2 can be measured, which is an indication of measurement error annd is derived from the Cochran Q statistics
+- if IR > 90%, then we do not need to worry about measurement error or bias by single SNPS
 ```r
 DataMR_lonelinesstointernalising_leaveOut_egger<- mr_leaveoneout(DataMR_lonelinesstointernalising, method = mr_egger_regression) # Default: ivw method
 DataMR_lonelinesstointernalising_leaveOut_egger